wazizian/OnlineSampling.jl/README.md

 # OnlineSampling

-OnlineSampling.jl is a Julia package for online Bayesian inference on reactive probabilistic models.
+OnlineSampling.jl is a Julia package for online inference on reactive probabilistic models.
-This package provides a small domain specific language to program reactive models and a semi-symbolic inference engine based on Delayed Sampling for online Bayesian inference.
+This package provides a small domain specific language to program reactive models and a semi-symbolic inference engine based on belief propagation for online inference.

 Probabilistic programs are used to describe models and automatically infer latent parameters from statistical observations.
 OnlineSampling focuses on reactive models, i.e., streaming probabilistic models based on the synchronous model of execution.